neoforged/NeoForge/docs/README.md

 Since NeoForge started as a fork of Forge, a lot of things have to be changed/adjusted so we can properly continue the work.
 This sadly leads to a delay in newer mc version updates.
-But for transparency: [here](https://hackmd.io/@neoforged/SyPzw1Ryp) is a link for transparency that shows progress on how far we are with the work required to continue.
+But for transparency: [here](https://hackmd.io/@neoforged/SyPzw1Ryp) is a link that shows progress on how far we are with the work required to continue.

 # Contribute to Forge